 We were hit by a cold snap this week!
-56 degrees in the middle of August had me reaching for my black fleece (let’s get #blackfleece to trend this fall!!) and dressing Lincoln in jeans for the first time in months.
-He was so confused and kept pulling on the legs every couple of minutes like, what in the heck is this wretched stuff stuck to my skin?
+56 degrees in the middle of August had me reaching for my #blackfleece and dressing Lincoln in jeans for the first time in months.
+He was so confused and kept pulling on the legs every couple of minutes like, how did my shorts grow overnight?
 It was so sad yet hilarious at the same time!

 Maybe you had to be there.

-Anyway, my Instagram feed has been filled with bubbling pots of chili, friends in hoodies, and mentions of PSLs all week (apparently Starbucks reformulated the magic this year and the public is on the verge of mass hysteria,) and I’ve got one more idea to combat this cooler weather – Sweet Corn Risotto.
-So good you won’t even mind stepping on corn kernels in your kitchen for a few days afterwards because, try as you might, there’s just not a fool-proof way to keep them from flying over your shoulder when slicing ’em off the cob.
-Freaking corn kernels!
+Anyway, my Instagram feed has been filled with bubbling pots of chili, friends in hoodies, and mentions of PSLs all week (apparently Starbucks reformulated the magic this year and the public is on the verge of mass hysteria,) and I’ve got one more idea to combat this cooler weather – Sweet Corn Risotto, which is as delicious as it sounds!

 We are heading out to see family in Colorado in a few weeks and my little brother, who lives in Denver, already requested that we bring him as much Iowa sweet corn as we can fit into our car.
 That’s how good it is.
 To me, summer in Iowa is sweet corn dripping with butter and salt, and there’s no better vehicle to deliver that combo to your dinner table than in creamy risotto.
 Because, no toothpick required, right?